AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 A restriction of third-party and own requests.
 A third-party request is a request from different domain.
 For example, a request to `example.org`, from `domain.com` is a third-party request.

-> **Subdomains.** Please note that request from domain to it's subdomain (or vice versa) is not considered a third-party request.
+> **Subdomains.** Please note that request from domain to its subdomains (or vice versa) is not considered a third-party request.
 For example, a request to `subdomain.example.org`, sent from the domain `example.org` is not a third-party request.

 If there is a `third-party` modifier, the rule is only applied to third-party request.

 ###### `third-party` examples

-* `||domain.com^$third-party` — rule is applied to all domains, except `domain.com` and it's subdomains.
+* `||domain.com^$third-party` — rule is applied to all domains, except `domain.com` and its subdomains.
 Third-party request example: `http://example.org/banner.jpg`.

 If there is a `~third-party` modifier, the rule is only applied to the requests that are not from third-party.
 Which means, they have to be sent from the same domain.